Wolfram Demonstrations Project

 "P" (show green pivot) toggle

-Next to this toggle is a button which triggers the display (as a green dot) of the current pivot.
-The pivot is used to automatically create circular arrangements of tiles (see "set angle / vertex/ center / O / P" setter bar and "actions" further below).
+Next is a button which triggers the display (as a green dot) of the current pivot.
+The pivot is used to automatically create circular arrangements of tiles (see "set angle/vert/center/O/P" setter bar and actions "p" and "pc" further below).

 Tile number drop-down menu